n-epifanov/ONI-MovableHeatMod/README.md

 # ONI-MovableHeatMod
 Mod for Oxygen not Included.
-It sets Overheat Temperature to 1000 C for all pumps, heaters and coolers (all Liquid and Gas pumps, Space Heater, Liquid Tepidizer, Thermo Regulator and Thermo Aquatuner).
+It sets heat damage to start at to 1000 C for all pumps and coolers (all Liquid and Gas pumps, Thermo Regulator and Thermo Aquatuner).
+For heaters (Space Heater and Liquid Tepidizer) shutdown is at 1000 C, heat damage starts at 1200 C.
 This allows to move heat at a wider range of temperatures.

 If you have [EasySteamTurbineMod](https://github.com/nicktime/ONI-EasySteamTurbineMod) installed